Quantum-Innovation-Challenge/quantum-innovation-challenge.github.io/_pages/challenge.md

   <li> ID: Subject identifier.</li>
   <li> BW: Body weight of the subject in kg.</li>
   <li> COMED: Concomitant medication indicator for the subject (0: No, 1: Yes)</li>
   <li> DOSE: Dose level in mg.
 This column represents the amount of drug administered to the subject.
 It is typically measured in units like milligrams (mg) or micrograms (μg).
-The dose is a critical factor in determining the drug’s pharmacokinetic and pharmacodynamic properties.</li>
+The dose is a critical factor in determining the drug's pharmacokinetic and pharmacodynamic properties.</li>
   <li> TIME: Time in hours.
 Indicates the time elapsed since the start of the first drug administration.
 Time is typically measured in hours or minutes and is essential for plotting concentration-time profiles.</li>
   <li> DV (Dependent Variable): Compound concentration (mg/L) for DVID=1.
 Biomarker level (ng/mL) for DVID=2.
 This column usually represents observed data, such as drug concentration in plasma or another biological matrix.
 It can also refer to the measurement of a biomarker or response variable affected by the drug, such as blood pressure or heart rate.</li>
   <li> EVID (Event ID): This is an event identifier used in NONMEM (a common software in pharmacometrics).
 It signifies the type of event occurring: